siderolabs/talos/website/content/v1.9/reference/cli.md

 ## talosctl image cache-create

-Create a cache of images
+Create a cache of images in OCI format into a directory

 ### Synopsis

-Create a oci tarball of image cache that talos imager can use
+Create a cache of images in OCI format into a directory

 ```
 talosctl image cache-create [flags]